alcaprar/ridertrack/README.md

 Everytime you make a change to the angular app, the webpack server recompiles the code and serve a new version of the frontend.
 Everytime you make a change to the node.js app, nodemon notices that and restart the web server.

+Known issues:
+- In linux the live reload may crash.
+You can fix it by typing in your terminal `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

 ### Production environment

 The webpack server should not be used in a production environment.